-Use of the tools and transformation options of an industry-standard vector drawing program to create complex illustrations or drawing.

-Lecture Hrs.=3, Lab Hrs.=3 Prerequisite: READ 301 or equivalent Pre/Corequisite: ITSC 1309 or BCIS 1405
+Use of the tools and transformation options of an industrystandard vector drawing program to create complex illustrations or drawing.
+Lecture Hrs. = 3, Lab Hrs. = 3 Prerequisite: READ 301 or equivalent Pre/Corequisite: COSC 1301 or ITSC 1309 or BCIS 1405